kasipavankumar/marked-preview/README.md

 Contributions are welcomed.

-If you have any suggestions or found any bugs?
-[File an issue](https://github.com/code-plus-coffee/marked-preview/issues/).
+If you have any suggestions or find any bugs, [please file an issue](https://github.com/code-plus-coffee/marked-preview/issues/).